 Our Stewardship Committee, as the focal point for most of the BCMTNA’s volunteers, is gearing up for the 2018 season by introducing our new and improved ‘SITE STEWARD PROGRAM’.
 We offer opportunities for paddlers to help us out while doing what they love – paddling the BC coast!

-Our Site Steward Program is on three levels:
+Our Site Steward Program (short description):

 First Level: Site Condition Reporting: